ArefinZaman-dev/managely-frontend/README.md

 - Chart.js for data visualization
 - Font Awesome for icons
 - The open-source community for inspiration and tools

-## 📞 Support

-For support, email arefinzamandev@gmail.com or create an issue in the repository.

----

 **Note**: This is a frontend demonstration.
 For production use, integrate with a backend system for data persistence, authentication, and business logic.